Malayalam novel: Post-independence period

 as his novels, chooses unfamiliar themes or unfamiliar treatment, as may be seen in Choolaimettile Savangal (The Corpses of Chulaimedu) and Higuita.
 U. K. Kumaran (b.
 1950) is indefatigable in his search for new themes and plots.
 C. V. Balakrishnan (b.
-1952) is the author of Ayussinte Pustakam and T. V. Kochubawa (1955-99) that of Vriddhasadanam (Old Age Home), both eager to explore new areas of experience.
+1952) is the author of Ayussinte Pustakam and T. V. Kochubawa (1955–99) that of Vriddhasadanam (Old Age Home), both eager to explore new areas of experience.
 Akbar Kakkattil (b.
 1954) keeps widening his canvas from time to time.
 Shihabuddin Poythumkadavu (b.
-1963) is a rising novelist and short story writer.
-Young novelists today are deeply interested in experimentation both in theme and technique, taking long strides in the post modern direction.
+1963) is a novelist and short story writer.

 Twenty-first-century Malayalam littérateurs include T. D. Ramakrishnan (Francis Itty Cora), Benyamin (Aadujeevitham), K. R. Meera (Aarachaar), T. P. Rajeevan (Paleri Manikyam: Oru Pathirakolapathakathinte Katha), Subhash Chandran (Manushyanu Oru Amukham), Khadija Mumtaz (Barsa), Susmesh Chandroth (Paper Lodge) and V. J. James (Nireeswaran).